AymanElkridy/image-processing-api/README.md

    - sharp

 ## Credits:
-This project was done from scratch by Ayman Abdelwahed (AymanElkridy), only externally depending on libraries, documentations & developers community help, for the purpose of submitting as the first project in Udacity:tm: Advanced Full-Stack Web Development Scholarship.
+This project was done from scratch by Ayman Abdelwahed (AymanElkridy), only externally depending on libraries, documentations & developers community help, for the purpose of submitting as the first project in Udacity's Advanced Full-Stack Web Development Scholarship.
 All the material in this project is subject to open-source policy, available and free to use for and by anyone, crediting is not asked or expected, even though it is much appreciated.